Rebecca Sugar: Themes and influences

+As for influences, Sugar has cited Whisper of the Heart as her "absolute favorite" film and as a major influence on her work, even providing an introduction for screenings in July 2019.
+She also cited the anime series Revolutionary Girl Utena as an "epiphany" for her, by playing with "the semiotics of gender" and called it beautiful, funny, and extreme, having a huge influence on her, and noted the "huge Takarazuka Theater influence" in Steven Universe.
+Additionally, she described Neon Genesis Evangelion as a major influence, while her series Steven Universe has references to Sailor Moon, Dragon Ball, Tengen Toppa Gurren Lagann, Captain Harlock, Kiki's Delivery Service, and Initial D.

 Personal life

 In February 2016, Ian Jones-Quartey confirmed via Twitter that he and Sugar were in a romantic relationship; at the time of the tweet, the two had been together for eight years.
 He added that they met when Sugar was at the School of Visual Arts in New York.
 They were married on December 4, 2019.

 In July 2016, Sugar said at a San Diego Comic-Con panel that the LGBT themes in Steven Universe are in large part based on her own experience as a bisexual woman.
-In a July 2018 interview on NPR, Sugar said that she created the series' Gems as non-binary women in order to express herself, as a non-binary woman, through them.
-In August 2020, she said she "didn't identify as a woman" but had felt pressure to conceal that fact because of her reputation as the first woman to create a Cartoon Network series.
+In a July 2018 interview on NPR, Sugar said that she created the series' Gems as non-binary women to express herself, as a non-binary woman, through them.
+In August 2020, she said she "didn't identify as a woman" but had felt pressure to conceal that fact due to being known as the first woman to create a Cartoon Network series.
 In October 2020, in the final art book for Steven Universe, Sugar said that she loved being able to place her experiences in a different context "through a nonbinary lens" when writing characters for the show.
-As of 2022, Sugar goes by both "she/her" and "they/them" pronouns.
+As of 2022, Sugar goes by both she/her and they/them pronouns.

+In March 2020, Sugar expressed support for Senator Bernie Sanders's second presidential bid.
+In April 2020, Sugar narrated a video titled Let My People Go, a video created by the organization Never Again Action.
+The video talks about U.S. Immigration and Customs Enforcement detainees and the poor living conditions they were experiencing in light of the COVID-19 pandemic.

 Accolades

 Adventure Time

-Rebecca Sugar's work on Adventure Time gained Primetime Emmy Award for Short-format Animation nominations for the episode "It Came from the Nightosphere" in 2011 and for the episode "Simon & Marcy" in 2013.
+Sugar's work on Adventure Time gained Primetime Emmy Award for Short-format Animation nominations for the episode "It Came from the Nightosphere" in 2011 and for the episode "Simon & Marcy" in 2013.
 The show also earned multiple Annie Award nominations.
 These included, Best Storyboarding in a Television Production in 2012 and Story-boarding in an Animated Television Production in 2013.